-Corporate mobile as a benefit means that staff get a mobile to use during their working hours.
-That way, they do not have to sit at a fixed desk phone when they are in the office and do not have to make calls from their private mobile when they are on the go.
+Corporate mobile as a benefit essentially means that staff get a cellphone to use during their working hours.
+That way, they do not have to sit at a fixed desk phone, or at the desk when they are in the office and do not have to make calls from their private mobile when they are on the go.

 But can employees use the same phone to make private calls?
 Where does the border go?
 Due to the fact that many people use their company mobile to make private calls, preferential taxation has been introduced on company mobile phones.

 - Today mobile phones are just as and if not more powerful that some traditional computer.

 - They’re oftentimes also safer than traditional computers.

 - Most apps today are available on your mobile, and there are sometimes better versions of it.

 - Some companies see benefits with saves costs by swapping out computers for mobile phones for employees that aren’t required to sit at a desk to work.